OpenFn/kit/packages/cli/README.md

 The CLI can auto-install language adaptors to its own privately maintained repo.
 Run `openfn repo list` to see where the repo is, and what's in it.
 Set the `OPENFN_REPO_DIR` env var to specify the repo folder.
 When autoinstalling, the CLI will check to see if a matching version is found in the repo.

 You can specify adaptors with a shorthand (`http`) or use the full package name (`@openfn/language-http`).
 You can add a specific version like `http@2.0.0`.
 You can pass a path to a locally installed adaptor like `http=/repo/openfn/adaptors/my-http-build`.

-Set the OPENFN_ADAPTORS_REPO env var to load adaptors straight out of the monorepo (pass the `--no-adaptors-repo` flag to disable this for a single run).
+If you have the adaptors monorepo set up on your machine, you can also run from that.
+Pass the `-m` flag to load from the monorepo.
+Set the monorepo location by setting the OPENFN_ADAPTORS_REPO env var to a valid path.

 You can pass `--log info` to get more feedback about what's happening, or `--log debug` for more details than you could ever use.